troglobit/finit/docs/config.md

         name:<service-name>

+  When stopping a service (run/task/sysv/service), either manually or when moving to another runlevel, Finit starts by sending `SIGTERM`, to allow the process to shut down gracefully.
+If the process has not been collected within 3 seconds, Finit sends `SIGKILL`.
+To halt the process using a different signal, use the option `halt:SIGNAL`, e.g., `halt:SIGPWR`.

 * `inetd service/proto[@iflist] <wait|nowait> [LVLS] /path/to/daemon args`
   Launch a daemon when a client initiates a connection on an Internet port.
 Available services are listed in the UNIX `/etc/services` file.